 Don Vinci, executive vice president, was named chief administrative officer in 2016.

-In this role, Vinci serves as a member of the Office of the Chief Executive and has responsibility for all of Entergy’s information technology, supply chain, finance operations, HR operations, administrative services and business process improvement functions.
-He also leads the company’s employee-driven efforts to continually improve processes and develop new and innovative ways to deliver value to customers.
+In this role, Vinci serves as a member of the Office of the Chief Executive and has responsibility for all of Entergy’s information technology, supply chain, finance operations, HR operations, administrative services and innovation/continuous improvement functions.

 Prior to his current role, Vinci held the position of senior vice president, human resources and chief diversity officer, responsible for the company’s strategic human resources functions including talent management, compensation and benefits, labor relations, diversity and inclusion, and human resources business partners.